🏆 FFLSH since 2013 🏫 7,700 meals daily in 50 primaries, 41 early years settings and 1 secondary

 Good food is not considered just a speciality, a rare item, or an optional achievement.
 It is now the norm for school meals in North Ayrshire.

 All of North Ayrshire's production kitchens are buying fresh, ethical and organic products to ensure children and young people are getting ingredients which support good farming practices, animal welfare and the environment.
 They also buy a lot of products from local suppliers and businesses, which supports North Ayrshire Council’s Community Wealth Building Strategy.
 They actively work with their Procurement Team and Soil Association Scotland to source new local products and to inform and develop future supply chains to meet any gaps in the local supply chain.

 “We want our children to get the best possible start in life and, for me, that means serving up healthy, nutritious, local produce in our dining halls every single day.”

-Carolyn Hope, North Ayrshire Council’s Senior Facilities Manager
+Carolyn Hope, North Ayrshire Council’s Senior Manager, Facilities Management

 As Gold award-holders, at least 15% of North Ayrshire's ingredient spend goes on organic produce.
 Buying organic food supports nature-friendly farming that is better for wildlife and helps support soil health.
 So how did North Aryshire achieve this?

 "You can balance the costs.
 People say "Oh, we can't afford it", but you can.
 Buying processed food is expensive.
 Using fresh food helps us balance food spend."